Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/user_op.md

 ## Detailed Introduction of OpGradRegistry

+In [Extending Op with Python](./python_kernel_op.md#op_2), we explained how to provide backwards computation for a custom Op which is registered by the `REGISTER_USER_OP_GRAD`.

+In fact, `REGISTER_USER_OP_GRAD` is actually defining the backward subgraph for derivation.
+So we don't necessarily need to specifically implement a backward Op to evaluate the gradient which like in [Providing Backward Computation for Custom Op](./python_kernel_op.md#op_2) to implement a backward Op specifically to derive the gradient.
+But most of the time we can use OneFlow's existing Op to describe the backward subgraph.
+This section supplements [Using Python Extension Op](./python_kernel_op.md#op_2) by detailing the method of backward registration and representing an inverse subgraph using an existing Op.

 Oneflow is automatically get gradient during backward map expansion and the OneFlow framework uses [Automatic Differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation) to get the gradient which means automatically find the gradient of the entire expression using the chain rule.

 In order to automatically get gradient a custom op, we need to register it with `REGISTER_USER_OP_GRAD`.
 From a mathematical point of view, the registration process is the computation of the backward derivation that we specify for our custom op.
 From a programming point of view, it is to set up a backward-generating function for a custom op.
 Within that function, we write code that specifies how the input gradient of that op is to be calculated.